Fame and Ultrafame: Measuring and comparing daily levels of `being talked about' for United States' presidents, their rivals, God, countries, and K-pop: Data and preparatory treatment

 The five male politicians are all dominantly referred to by their last names, while Hillary Clinton's strongest 1-gram referent is `hillary'.
 One partial reasons for this would be that Clinton shares a last name with her husband, former US president Bill Clinton, and the use of at least her first name has long been a practical choice for clarity.
 But referring to a person by first name versus last name is a not uncommon instantiation of gender bias~\cite{takiff2001a,files2017a}, and has been identified in media coverage for Clinton in the 2008 democratic primary~\cite{uscinski2011a}.
 Still, for our present study, six is a small sample from which we cannot generalize (a separate comprehensive study certainly could be a topic of another paper); we want to be clear that we are simply taking what the data from Twitter gives us.
 We can at least note that this naming bias is not completely pervasive with major political figures.
 The 1-gram `bernie' dominates for Bernie Sanders for example.
 A separate issue is McCain's first name John, which is a poor referent.
 As we will see, the movement of `john' against a background level of the name is discernible, though this is a minor issue.
 In future work, we will be able to explore 2-grams and 3-grams but we set that analysis outside of our present scope.

-To better help communicate 1-gram rank, we also determine median daily rank for two subsets of 1-grams in 2018: (1) Function words with median rank $\zipfrank \le 1000$; (2) Names of countries including identifiable component words (e.g., `america') for $\zipfrank > 1000$.
-We acknowledge that being based on Twitter as a whole, these ranks will tend toward a US-centric view of the world from a particular period of history, but we nevertheless believe they generally provide useful footholds for all readers.
+To better help communicate 1-gram rank, we also determine median daily rank for two subsets of 1-grams in 2018: (1) Function words with median rank $\zipfrank \le 1000$; (2) Names of countries and territories including identifiable component words (e.g., `america') for $\zipfrank > 1000$.
+For these anchor words, we do not look outside of Twitter because there is no one special Zipf distribution for language.
+If we considered Reddit or Google Books, for example, we would use anchors that worked within the context of those corpora.
+We also acknowledge that being based on Twitter as a whole, these ranks will tend toward a US-centric view of the world from a particular period of history, but we nevertheless believe they generally provide useful footholds for all readers.
 A few examples are: \begin{itemize} \item[] `a' with $\zipfrank$=1, \item[] `and' with $\zipfrank$=6, \item[] `la' with $\zipfrank$=16, \item[] `there' with $\zipfrank$=162, \item[] `porque' with $\zipfrank$=323, \item[] `friend' with $\zipfrank$=539, \item[] `america' with $\zipfrank$=990, \item[] `england' with $\zipfrank$=6,718, \item[] `guatemala' with $\zipfrank$=27,775, \item[] `fiji' with $\zipfrank$=104,091, and \item[] `niue' with $\zipfrank$=1,062,883, the least famous country with a four letter name~\cite{scarpino2018a-personal-communication2018}. \end{itemize}

+Finally, we operationalize the concept of ultrafame within the context of Twitter.
+Broadly speaking, we will consider a 1-gram to have achieved lexical ultrafame if it is competing with the basic function words of a language (or languages).
+Upon inspection of the typical function words that tend to have the highest daily counts, we find a remarkably stable presence for one non-function word: `god'.
+As we have done for function words and names of counties above, we use `god' as an lexical ultrafame boundary because it is sensible within the context of Twitter.

+We are not claiming that `god' is the only 1-gram that could serve this role, but it is an effective choice for offering a consistent reference point as we describe the prevalence of other 1-grams.
+Indeed, we could choose other benchmarks but our work is not meant to be an exhaustive study of establishing reference points.